 The operator settings screen provides a menu to the operator sensor screen and the operator width screen to set jobs for contrast sensing, contrast guiding and width measurement applications.
-The technical support contact information can also be viewed from the operator settings screen.

 Operator Sensor Screen

 This screen provides access to several sensor functionalities that provide the user with complete control over the sensor image processing of the controller.
 Hence it is critical that the user is familiar with all the functionality to ensure proper operation of the controller.